pengzhanbo/chatgpt-app/README.md

 ## Explanation 说明

-- This project is based on the MIT license and is only for open source communication and learning purposes.
+- This project is based on the MIT license and is only for open-source communication and learning purposes.
 - All data is only saved locally.
 - The current desktop application has not yet provided an official installation package.